 Market Share Units.
-For fiscal 2016, MSUs represented one-third of the targeted annual equity grants made in December 2015 to the Company's executive officers.
-The MSUs granted in fiscal 2016, fiscal 2015 and fiscal 2014 are earned based on the Company's total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years.
-The Committee used three performance periods to integrate a longer, multi-year performance period into the Company's equity compensation program.
+For fiscal 2017, MSUs represented one-third of the targeted annual equity grants made in December 2016 to the Company's executive officers.
+The MSUs granted in fiscal 2017, fiscal 2016 and fiscal 2015 are earned based on the Company's total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years, respectively.
+The Committee decided to measure performance over a total of three years to integrate a longer, multi-year performance period into the Company's equity compensation program.

-The compensation associated with MSU awards is intended to be deductible under Section 162(m).
+The compensation associated with MSU awards is intended to be deductible under Section 162(m) as in effect in fiscal 2017.
 The amount of MSUs earned by a named executive officer in each of the one- and two-year performance periods is determined by taking one-third of the target units in the applicable award agreement multiplied by the relative return factor for the relevant performance period.
-The amount of MSUs earned by a named executive officer in the three-year performance period is determined by taking the total number of the target units in the applicable award agreement multiplied by the relative return factor for the relevant performance period, and then subtracting any shares earned in the one- and two-year performance periods from the result.
-The total number of shares earned in the one- and two-year periods is not adjusted if the foregoing calculation results in a negative number.
+The amount of MSUs earned by a named executive officer in the three-year performance period is determined by taking the total number of the target units in the applicable award agreement multiplied by the relative return factor for the relevant performance period, and then subtracting any shares earned in the one- and two-year periods from the result.
+The total number of shares earned in the one- and two-year periods is not adjusted if the three-year calculation, less shares earned in prior periods, is a negative number.
 The relative return factor for each performance period is calculated as follows:

-Relative TSR Performance (Fiscal 2015 and 2016) Relative Return Factor
+Relative TSR Performance (Fiscal 2015, 2016 and 2017) Relative Return Factor

 +33.33% or greater 200%

 +16.67% 150%

 0% 100%

 -12.5% 50%

 -25% or less 0%